 I use the format firstname.lastname@example.org.
 You can do this, as well; or choose email@example.com.

 If you never want to have to use that type of email application, because it’s ancient and no one wants to read their emails in an application like that.
-Go back to the cPanel home, scroll down to ‘Mail’ and click on ‘Forwarders’, then click on ‘Add Forwarder’.
+Go back to Site Tools, in the left side menu and click on ‘Forwarders’.

-Choose your new email at your new domain name as the address to forward, and then type in the address you want to receive your emails at.
-Click ‘Add Forwarder’, again, and you’re done with ensuring that emails get forwarded to the email you want to receive them at.
+Type in your new email at your new domain name as the address to forward from (red arrow), and then type in the address you want to receive your emails at (green arrow).
+Click ‘Create’ and you’re done with ensuring that emails get forwarded to the email you want to receive them at.

-Then you’ll want to make sure you can send, or reply to emails with your new email through your website.
-If you have gmail, it’s not that difficult to set up.
+Then you’ll want to make sure you can send, or reply to emails from your new email through your regular email.
+If you have gmail, it’s not that difficult to set up!

 Go into settings → accounts and import → send mail as: click on ‘add another email address’.